mnot/I-D/draft-nottingham-http-availability-hints.md

 Availability hints have some limitations.
 While a server's preferences along a single axis of negotiation can be conveyed by the corresponding availability hint, its relative preferences between multiple axes are not.
 In the example above, it isn't possible to know whether the server prefers that downstream caches and clients use the brotli-encoded French version over the gzip-encoded English version.

 Likewise, it is't possible to convey "holes" in the dimensional space described by Vary.
 For example, a gzip-encoded French response may not be available from the server.
 This specification does not attempt to address this shortcoming.

+Finally, availability hints need to be defined for each axis of content negotiation in use, and the recipient (such as a cache) needs to understand that availability hint.
+If either condition is not true, that axis of negotiation will fall back to the behaviour specified by Vary.

 {{define}} describes how availability hints are defined. {{process}} specifies how availability hints are processed, with respect to the Vary header field. {{definitions}} defines a number of availability hints for existing HTTP content negotiation mechanisms.